apache/sling-whiteboard/org.apache.sling.bnd.providertype/readme.md

 # Usage

-For usage with Maven the Bnd plugin to the plugin dependencies of either `bnd-maven-plugin` or `maven-bundle-plugin` like this:
+For usage with Maven the Bnd plugin has to be added to the plugin dependencies of either `bnd-maven-plugin` or `maven-bundle-plugin` like this:

 ```
 <plugin>